-Utilizing appointed directors and nominee shareholders is certainly helpful in respect of avoiding unnecessary public scrutiny, however these confidentiality functions are fairly irrelevant in bank account openings.
+Utilizing appointed directors and nominee shareholders is certainly helpful in respect of avoiding unnecessary public scrutiny and crucial for tax optimization, however these confidentiality functions are fairly irrelevant in bank account openings.
 Any bank will primarily be interested to establish the actual, real owners of the company, and will not be satisfied by merely getting the data on appointed managers or representatives.

-Any confidential banking and personal information may only be divulged if demanded so by a Seychelles court ruling.
-Such ruling, naturally, would have to be based on extremely serious circumstances under the applicable criminal laws in Seychelles, and following a proper criminal investigation, carried out domestically in Seychelles.
+Apart of information sharing under FATCA and CRS only to the tax authorities and only for tax purposes, any other confidential banking and personal information may only be divulged if demanded so by a court ruling.
+Such ruling, naturally, would have to be based on extremely serious circumstances under the applicable criminal laws, and following a proper criminal investigation, carried out domestically.
 Information-sharing, reporting or any kind of release of confidential banking information to any foreign party or foreign government is strictly prohibited.
 Severe financial and criminal penalties await anyone who divulges client information - this concerns both the bankers and the registered agents.

 For many clients it may be practical to open the offshore bank account in a country situated closer to the place of the actual business of the company or to the actual location of its beneficial owners.
 Many owners of offshore companies tend to operate the companies by themselves and open the offshore accounts independently, in a location and with bankers that they may already be familiar with.
 However, such solution may also adversely impact the owners' personal tax circumstances and put him under additional risk of undesired scrutiny.
+If the beneficial owner wishes to avoid the company being taxed in his own country, he primarily should avoid having and operating a bank account in the same country.
 (See our Company Management chapter for a more detailed explanation of these risks.)